gcanti/tcomb-form/README.md

 Thanks to [Esa-Matti Suuronen](https://github.com/epeli) for the excellent `humanize()` function.

 Thanks to [Andrey Popp](https://github.com/andreypopp) for writing [react-forms](https://github.com/prometheusresearch/react-forms), great inspiration for list management.

-Bootstrap 3.3 is fully supported. **Contributions and PR for other css frameworks are welcomed**.

 # Development